3 min read

 License Fees

-Acquiring a cannabis business license for your dispensary will certainly come with a cost.
-Currently the Bureau of Cannabis Control will require a $5,000 bond to obtain a license.
-However a commercial liability insurance policy is also required and is generally an on-going payment.
+A license certainly comes with a cost.
+Currently, the state requires a $5,000 bond to obtain one.
+However, a commercial liability insurance policy is also required, and that’s typically an ongoing expense.

-Of course the license is only valid for one year so dispensaries will need to purchase a renewal.
-Unfortunately, the renewal price is likely to be the same as the initial price.
-There are other associated costs that cannabis businesses will want to invest in, such as an accountant and a lawyer.
-These services will be expensive but are essential to staying compliant and avoiding any regulation violations.
+Keep in mind that a license is only valid for one year, so you’ll need to budget for renewal.
+Unfortunately, the renewal price is likely to match the initial cost.
+On top of that, most businesses invest in an accountant and a lawyer.
+These services aren’t cheap, but they’re essential for staying compliant and avoiding violations.

 Non-Profit to For Profit

-We hope this information will be useful when submitting an application for your California cannabis cannabis business license.
-Once approved, be sure to install a dispensary POS software that specializes in keeping your business state compliant.
+Ultimately, we hope this checklist proves useful as you prepare your California cannabis business license application.
+Once you’re approved, be sure to install a dispensary POS software that specializes in keeping your business state compliant.
+For local operators, our dispensary POS software in California is built around these state requirements.